Acne: Causes, Prevention, Treatment, and More

 - It usually affects your face, neck, back, shoulders, chest as well as upper arms.

-- It is more common during the time of puberty but it can appear or occur at any age.
+- It is a more common skin condition during the time of puberty but it can appear or occur at any age.

 - In people between the age range of 11 to 30 years, it usually affects 3 in every 4 people.